Thoralby Water Corn Mill - NEW RESEARCH

 Documents Josie Hopper bought for DCM

-The next evidence of a mill situated at Thoralby is the will of William Sadler (1660-1725), of Hallgarth, Thoralby, dated, 1726.
-His son John Sadler was executor, see the transcript and image referring to the mill, below, his signature shows he was able to sign his name.
-It is not possible to ascertain where in Thoralby this mill was, but his dwelling Hallgarth, can be seen on the O.S. map below, suggesting the mill may be close by.
+The next evidence of a mill situated at Thoralby is in the will of William Sadler (1660-1725), of Hallgarth, Thoralby, dated, 1726.
+His son John Sadler was executor (see below for a transcript and image of the part of the will referring to the mill).
+It is not possible to ascertain with certainty where in Thoralby this mill was, but William Sadler's dwelling at Hallgarth was close to the site of the mill in the 19th century, so it is likely to have been on the same site during William Sadler's life.
+It is not known when the corn mill moved from Heaning Gill to its position near Bishopdale Beck, (see the O.S. map below, suggesting the mill may be close by.

 Transcription and will courtesy of Ian Spensley.